Produce Safety Program

 - Treat and use soil amendments properly (compost, manure, fish waste)

 - Prevent contamination of produce by wild and domestic animals

-- Provide for safe handling and sanitation of produce
+- Provide for safe handling of produce

 - Keep certain records